-There will be one exam for this course during the prescribed final exam period.
-It will assess your understanding of the communication concepts and theories covered throughout this semester.
-Most notably, it will assess your ability to apply these concepts to hypothetical and real life scenarios.
-It will be a combination of multiple choice, short essay, and open-response questions.
+There will be two exams for this course.
+The first will be given after the conclusion of the first unity.
+The second will be given during the prescribed final exam period.
+They will assess your understanding of the communication concepts and theories covered throughout this semester.
+Most notably, they will assess your ability to apply these concepts to hypothetical and real life scenarios.
+They will be a combination of multiple choice, short essay, and open-response questions.
 You will ultimately be tasked with making an argument for each question.
-Thus, the exam will be open-book and open-note so you can make a reasoned case with evidence.
+Thus, the exams will be open-book and open-note so you can make a reasoned case with evidence.